unbxd/search-JS-library/docs/configurations/BannerConfig.md

 ### Scenarios
 {: .no_toc }
-Any valid html attribute can be passed as `key: value` pairs inside an object.
+Any valid html attribute can be passed as `key : value` pairs inside an object.

 ---